 A number of recommendations were made focusing on the refrigeration systems, cool room lighting and forklift battery charging:

-- installing VSD on one compressor
+- install VSD on one compressor

 - implement Variable Head Pressure Control to optimise the head pressure of a refrigeration plant at any given time